[Digital] The Sacred Power of Sexual Energy: Wisdom, Purification, and the Consequences of Misuse

 This course emphasizes the importance of restoring balance through thoughtful, respectful actions and the powerful connection between sexuality, energy, and the natural world.
 By understanding the true role of sexual energy, you can cultivate a healthier, more sacred relationship with yourself and the world around you.

-This course includes a 1-hour filmed video, followed by a live instructional and Q&A session with Mamo Rodrigo.
+This course includes a 1-hour filmed video with Mamo Kunshemaku Kakamukua, followed by a live instructional with Mamo Rodrigo.

 Mamo Sewigu Kakamukwa (Mamo Rodrigo) comes from a lineage of Mamos that goes beyond his great-great-grandfather, his family comes from the Kakamukwa lineage and there has been Mamos in his family in every single generation.